yuyue730/GoogleADKBasics/README.md

     My favourite TV show is The Big Bang Theory.
     Loves it when other engineers approve and merge his Pull Requests.
 ```

+## Persistent Storage

+In [this example](./PersistentStorage/main.py), a `DatabaseSessionService` is created and it
+interacts with [the Memory Agent](./PersistentStorage/memory_agent/agent.py) to manage a reminder
+list.
+See the test case below:

+**TODO: Write a few test scenarios to prove this example works.**